watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    - You must have enough cores available in your subscription to create the build agent and Azure Kubernetes Service cluster in Before the Hands-on Lab.
-You'll need eight cores if following the exact instructions in the lab, or more if you choose additional cluster nodes or larger VM sizes.
+You will need eight cores if following the exact instructions in the lab, or more if you choose additional cluster nodes or larger VM sizes.
      If you execute the steps required before the lab, you will be able to see if you need to request more cores in your sub.